deprekate/genotate/README.md

 model to use (provided is the most basic model trained on the first 800 phage genomes from RefSeq).
 To run on the provided phiX174 genome, use the command:
 ```
- python3 classify.py phiX174.fna --model models/single.ckpt > predictions.gb
+ python3 classify.py phiX174.fna --model models/fold0.ckpt > predictions.gb
 ```

-The output of the script are individual single codon predictions, in GenBank format, that represent the predicted coding frame.
-In future versions adjacent single predictions will be merged into one long gene CDS feature.
+The output of the script are 'coding region' predictions, in GenBank format.
+They *should* match with the true coding gene regions, but are not genes per say, since they are not based on start and stop codons.

+In future versions, the code will better parse anomalous coding regions, and prompt their presence in a genome to the user.

 Currently the best way to visualize the predictions is in a Genome Viewer application, such as Artemis by Sanger.
 The example phiX174.gb GenBank file loaded into Artemis shows the